sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Printer Automata
 ----------------

+Before we move to the description of the reactive loop, we must specify how the worker represents the printer state.
 The worker is easily modelled as a finite-state machine.
 Each state indicates what the printer is currently doing, which action to take or monitor, and which messages sent by the supervisor are valid.
 The supervisor also requests the state on different opportunities, which allows it to perform update and send commands.
 The figure below shows a simplified version of the FSM: there are three normal states, which models the regular process; one special state catches errors to allow the worker to recover.

 ![](figures/automata.png)